Evaluating AI Handwriting for Product Readiness

 Decoding human complexity into product clarity.

-Mapped where Blind and low-vision (BLV) users lost access during live Zoom presentations and translated those breakdowns into product opportunities.
+Mapped where BLV users lost access during live Zoom presentations.

 The strongest products are built with disabled users from the start.
 Accessibility is not polish, edge-case support, or compliance alone.
 It is product infrastructure that determines whether systems can be understood, trusted, and used in real life.